revblaze/CommandF/README.md

 <img src="Cover.png" width="860" />

-<b>CommandF</b> is a new, modern take on the Finder app.
+<b>CommandF</b> is a new, modern take on the classic Finder app.
 Currently in heavy development.

 ## Goals
 CommandF was built from the ground up for durability and speed.
 The end goal is to create a beautiful, open-source product written in Swift.